 A compassionate approach to resolving conflict

 Under this method,the parties each have their own specially trained lawyer.
 Kimberly Stamatelos has been trained in collaborative law and is a member of the International Academy of Collaborative Professionals.
-She founded the Central Iowa Academy of Collaborative Professionals practice group in 2013.
+She co-founded the Central Iowa Academy of Collaborative Professionals practice group in 2013.

 The most important aspect of a collaborative divorce is, the parties and attorneys agree in a contract, that they will not go to court but wlll negotiate the settlement of their divorce instead.
 If the negotiation breaks down, the parties must dismiss the collaborative lawyers and hire litigation attorneys.
 Most of the collaborative divorce ls done in the same room with the parties and the lawyers working respectfully and cooperatively.